- Yacht cruises combine relaxed yet luxurious sailing with the chance to explore amazing off-the-beaten-track locations

 Having a professional team at the helm provides peace of mind on a yacht cruise.
 Unlike chartering a private yacht, on a yacht cruise you don’t need to know the ropes, so to speak, or pass sailing qualifications.
 A dedicated crew will study charts, plot routes and navigate the yacht over the waves.
 All you need to do is sit back, unwind and enjoy a taste of the high life!

-Book a yacht cruise with a reputable travel company, and flights and transfers will also be included in the price – something you’d need to arrange yourself on a bareboat charter.
+Book a yacht cruise with Riviera Travel and flights and transfers will also be included in the price – something you’d need to arrange yourself on a bareboat charter.
 Various meals and some excursions ashore will be part of the package too, and you’ll also have the invaluable services of an experienced tour manager.

 Yacht cruising routes and itineraries